microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-rhel-VMSS/README.md

 ## Deployment Steps

-Build your environment with EAP 7.2 on top of RHEL 8.0 on Azure in a few simple steps:
+Build your environment with EAP 7.2 on top of RHEL 8.0 which is added to the backend pool of the Load Balancer on Azure in a few simple steps:
 1. Launch the Template by click on Deploy to Azure button.
 2. Fill in the following parameter values.
 Then accept the terms and condition before clicking on Purchase.